S-Spence/vlm-image-captioning/README.md

 ## Development

-Once the environement is setup following the preferred steps above, you can begin development by creating a copy of one of the notebooks and naming it `experiment_n.ipynb`.
+Once the environment is setup following the preferred steps above, you can begin development by creating a copy of one of the notebooks and naming it `experiment_n.ipynb`.
 Then, tune the training parameters or model type and run a new experiment.
-Don't forgot to change the `experiment_name` variable at the top of the notebook to be used for file names.
+Don't forget to change the `experiment_name` variable at the top of the notebook to be used for file names.

 ## Running with a trained model